Fleas In A Jar: A Metaphor For Parental Consistency

 Like the flea that honors the lid even after the lid is removed, consistency in the limit setting tends to have a prolonged effect.
 Our goal is to have our children honor these healthy limits, even when we aren’t watching.
 That’s when we have real success!

-Remember: parental limits (consistently maintained) often set healthy habits that persist a lifetime.
+Remember: parental limits (consistently maintained) often set healthy habits that persist for a lifetime.

 Lesson 3: Choosing any limit is better than an inconsistent one.